 Support and structural (JT,TH)

 The 19 compressors required for step IV will be positioned on the ground floor, at the west end of the MICE hall, as shown in figure 1 and 2.
 Because of the limited space available it will be necessary to double stack the compressors whilst maintaining easy access to all the services.
-We do already have enough compressor stands to double stack the compressors for step IV.
+We do already have enough compressor stands to double stack the compressors for Step IV.
 Power sockets, flow meters, water inlet and outlet pipes for individual compressors will be distributed along the west wall accordingly.

 As part of the compressor move it will be necessary to develop the existing infrastructure.
 The proposed area for the new compressor arrangement is presently taken up by the north mezzanine stairway, this stairway will have to be removed and an alternative stairway installed.
 The corresponding PPS gate and fencing will also need moving.